Tuskegee Airmen Boulevard dedication in Rantoul rescheduled

 “We want a presentation that will be honorable for the dedication,” Smith said.

 The Tuskegee Airmen were an all-Black band of fighter pilots who distinguished themselves during World War II.
-Training of the Airmen first began at the former Chanute Air Force Base in Rantoul.
+Their training first began at the former Chanute Air Force Base in Rantoul.